MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/driver-security-checklist.md

 [Defining I/O Control Codes](https://docs.microsoft.com/windows-hardware/drivers/kernel/defining-i-o-control-codes)

-## <span id="DGC"></span><span id="dgc"></span>Validate Device Guard compatibility
+## <span id="DGC"></span><span id="dgc"></span>Validate HVCI compatibility

-**Security checklist item \#8:** *Validate that your driver uses memory so that it is Device Guard compatible.*
+**Security checklist item \#8:** *Validate that your driver uses memory so that it is HVCI compatible.*

-**Memory usage and Device Guard compatibility**
+**Memory usage and HVCI compatibility**

-Device Guard uses hardware technology and virtualization to isolate the Code Integrity (CI) decision-making function from the rest of the operating system.
+HVCI uses hardware technology and virtualization to isolate the Code Integrity (CI) decision-making function from the rest of the operating system.
 When using virtualization-based security to isolate CI, the only way kernel memory can become executable is through a CI verification.
 This means that kernel memory pages can never be Writable and Executable (W+X) and executable code cannot be directly modified.

-To implement Device Guard compatible code, make sure your driver code does the following:
+To implement HVCI compatible code, make sure your driver code does the following:

 - Opts in to NX by default
 - Uses NX APIs/flags for memory allocation (NonPagedPoolNx)